 Results 1–8 of 8 for "Review"X related to "Self-Injurious Behavior:..."
-Refine Your Search Refine Your Search TopicTherapy (3)Children (2)Sexuality (2)Bullying (1)Emotional health (1) 2 more... [+] Sport & exercise (1)Teens (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (4)Author/ContributorStafford, Mark (2)Ahbel-Rappe, Karin (1)Bernstein, Jeanne Wolff (1)Clements, Marcelle (1)Corn, Andrea S. (1) 10 more... [+] Devinney, Helen (1)Downing, David L. (1)Karen, Maroda (1)MacGillivray, William A. (1)Newman, Marilyn (1)Novie, Gregory (1)Pharis, Mary E. (1)Ruth, Richard (1)Waugaman, Richard M. (1)Zelan, Karen (1)Hide details Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Seduction Theory in the Twenty-First Century: Trauma, Fantasy and Reality (Book Review)Offers one opportunity to explore what is at stake with the seduction theory and the question of its contemporary relevance from a variety of perspectives.
+Refine Your Search Refine Your Search TopicTherapy (2)Autism (1)Children (1)Sexual abuse (1)Sport & exercise (1) 1 more... [+] Women & men (1)Hide detailsDocument TypeReviewXYear2011 (3)Author/ContributorAhbel-Rappe, Karin (1)Corn, Andrea S. (1)Downing, David L. (1)Knoblauch, Steven (1)MacGillivray, William A. (1) 3 more... [+] Stafford, Mark (1)Thurer, Shari (1)Zelan, Karen (1)Hide details Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
+Review 2.The Seduction Theory in the Twenty-First Century: Trauma, Fantasy and Reality (Book Review)Offers one opportunity to explore what is at stake with the seduction theory and the question of its contemporary relevance from a variety of perspectives.
 It is one go at making that landscape more clear.
-A deep engagement with the volume can help a reader understand better whether and how she or he wants to take a stand within it.Review (January 2011)3.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 3.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
-Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 4.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 5.From Classical to Contemporary Psychoanalysis: A Critique and Integration (Book Review)William A. MacGillivray reviews the book "From Classical to Contemporary Psychoanalysis: A Critique and Integration" by Morris N. Eagle.Review (January 2011)7.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
+A deep engagement with the volume can help a reader understand better whether and how she or he wants to take a stand within it.Review (January 2011)3.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 4.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
+Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 5.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 6.From Classical to Contemporary Psychoanalysis: A Critique and Integration (Book Review)William A. MacGillivray reviews the book "From Classical to Contemporary Psychoanalysis: A Critique and Integration" by Morris N. Eagle.Review (January 2011)7.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
 Review 8.Betrayed As Boys (Book Review)With this book, Gartner establishes himself as one of the loudest, most needed and informed voices within our psychoanalytic community helping us all to learn more about, and develop the personal sensitivity and professional knowledge and skill, to be helpful to male patients betrayed as boys who are more and more approaching our consulting rooms with the hope of getting competent professional help.
 Review (January 2011) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–8 of 8 for "Review"X related to "Self-Injurious Behavior:..."